 Ryanair is exposed to potential catastrophic losses that may be incurred in the event of an aircraft accident or terrorist incident.
 Any such accident or incident could involve costs related to the repair or replacement of a damaged aircraft and its consequent temporary or permanent loss from service.
 In addition, an accident or incident could result in significant legal claims against the Company from injured passengers and others who experienced injury or property damage as a result of the accident or incident, including ground victims.
 Ryanair maintains aviation third-party liability insurance, passenger liability insurance, employer liability insurance, directors' and officers' liability insurance, aircraft insurance for aircraft loss or damage, and other business insurance in amounts per occurrence consistent with industry standards.
 Ryanair believes its insurance coverage is adequate, although not comprehensive.
 There can be no assurance that the amount of such coverage will not need to be increased, that insurance premiums will not increase significantly or that Ryanair will not be forced to bear substantial losses from accidents.
-Ryanair's insurance does not cover claims for losses incurred when, due to unforeseen events, airspace is closed and aircraft are grounded, such as the airspace closures described in "Risk Factors-Risks Related to the Company-The Covid-19 pandemic and measures to reduce its spread have had, and will likely continue to have, a material adverse impact on the Company's business, results of operations, financial conditions and liquidity" and "Risk Factors-Risks Related to the Airline Industry-Extreme Weather Events Could Affect the Company and Have a Material Adverse Effect on the Company's Results of Operations".
+Ryanair's insurance does not cover claims for losses incurred when, due to unforeseen events, airspace is closed and aircraft are grounded, such as the airspace closures described in "Risk Factors-Risks Related to the Company-The Covid-19 Pandemic and Measures to Reduce its Spread Had, and May Again in the Future Have, a Material Adverse Impact on the Company's Business, Results of Operations, Financial Condition and Liquidity" and "Risk Factors-Risks Related to the Airline Industry-Extreme Weather Events Could Affect the Company and Have a Material Adverse Effect on the Company's Results of Operations".

-The cost of insurance coverage for certain third-party liabilities arising from "acts of war" or terrorism increased dramatically as a result of the 11 September 2001 terrorist attacks.
+The cost of insurance coverage for certain third-party liabilities arising from "acts of war" or terrorism increased dramatically as a result of the 11 September 2001 terrorist attacks and the war in Ukraine.
 Ryanair's insurers have indicated that the scope of the Company's current war-related insurance coverage may exclude certain types of catastrophic incidents, which may result in the Company seeking alternative coverage.

 Ryanair has established Aviation Insurance Limited ("AIL"), a wholly owned captive insurance company subsidiary based in Malta, to provide the Company with self-insurance as part of its ongoing risk-management strategy.
 AIL underwrites a portion of the Company's aviation insurance programme, which covers not only the Company's aircraft but also its liability to passengers and to third parties.
 AIL reinsures virtually all of the aviation insurance risk it underwrites with recognised third parties in the aviation reinsurance market, with the amount of AIL's maximum aggregate exposure not currently subject to such reinsurance agreements being equal to approximately US\$15 million.
-In addition to aviation insurance, AIL underwrites most of the single and multi-trip travel insurance policies sold on Ryanair.com.

-Council Regulation (EC) No. 2027/97, as amended by Council Regulation (EC) No. 889/2002, governs air carrier liability.
+Regulation (EC) No 2027/97, as amended by Regulation (EC) No 889/2002, governs air carrier liability.
 This legislation provides for unlimited liability of an air carrier in the event of death or bodily injuries suffered by passengers, implementing the Warsaw Convention of 1929 for the Unification of Certain Rules Relating to Transportation by Air, as amended by the Montreal Convention of 1999.
 Ryanair has extended its liability insurance to meet the appropriate requirements of the legislation.
 See "Risk Factors-Risks Related to the Airline Industry-The Company Faces the Risk of Loss and Liability" for information on the Company's risks of loss and liability.